-Furthermore, the bill allows the Governor to enter into a memorandum of understanding with federally recognized tribes to enable their employees and tribally owned businesses to participate in the Paid Family and Medical Leave Insurance Program.
-It also updates the definition of "sibling" to include relationships by blood, marriage, or adoption, while removing the previous reference to foster care placement.
-These changes aim to enhance the clarity and functionality of the existing labor laws while ensuring that employees have access to necessary leave benefits.
+Furthermore, the bill allows the Governor, in consultation with the authority, to enter into agreements with federally recognized tribes to enable their employees to participate in the Paid Family and Medical Leave Insurance Program.
+It also revises the definition of "sibling" to include relationships by blood, marriage, or adoption, while removing the previous reference to foster care placement.
+The changes aim to enhance the clarity and functionality of the existing labor laws while ensuring that employees have access to necessary leave benefits.

 Statutes affected: Raised Bill: 31-49u